SoftwareAG/c8y-docs/src/render/guides/edge/installation/setting-up-the-environment.html.md

 2. Click **Settings** in the top left.
 Under settings, click **Network**, open the network you previously created and then click **Port forwarding**.

 2. In the “Port Forwarding Rules” window, click the plus (+) icon.
-Add the following details for HTTP.<br>
+Add the following details for HTTP:<br>

-* Name: HTTP
+Name: HTTP <br>
-* Protocol: TCP
+Protocol: TCP<br>
-* Host IP: The Operating System IP address on which Edge VM is running.
+Host IP: The Operating System IP address on which Edge VM is running. <br>
-* Host port: "80"
+Host port: "80" <br>
-* Guest IP: The Edge VM IP address which is always "192.168.56.120".
+Guest IP: The Edge VM IP address which is always "192.168.56.120".<br>
-* Guest port: "80"
+Guest port: "80"<br>

 4. Follow the same steps and add details for other incoming and outgoing traffic, see [Prerequisites -> Network connectivity](#prerequisites).
 Once all port details have been added, it should look similar to the following screenshot: